From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Introduction

 \section{Introduction}

 Large language models (LLMs) can solve many multi-step reasoning tasks, especially when prompted to externalize intermediate steps with chain-of-thought (CoT) or related rationales \citep{wei2022chain}.
 However, the relationship between these textual traces and the underlying computation is unresolved.
-Generated explanations may be incomplete, post hoc, or strategically produced, and therefore cannot by themselves serve as a faithful description of the model's internal algorithm \citep{turpin2023language,lanham2023measuring, barez2025chain}.
+Generated explanations may be incomplete, post hoc, or strategically produced, and therefore cannot by themselves serve as a faithful description of the model's internal algorithm \citep{turpin2023language,lanham2023measuring,barez2025chain}.
 This motivates methods that localize and quantify structure directly inside model activations.

 A key limitation of the dominant CoT framing is that it linearizes reasoning.
-Real reasoning often has graph structure \cite{yao-etal-2024-got}.
-Multiple premises can jointly support an intermediate conclusion \cite{dalvi-etal-2021-explaining}, intermediate results can be reused, and long derivations can branch and later merge.
+Real reasoning often has graph structure \citep{yao-etal-2024-got}.
+Multiple premises can jointly support an intermediate conclusion \citep{dalvi-etal-2021-explaining}, intermediate results can be reused, and long derivations can branch and later merge.
 These properties are naturally captured by directed acyclic graphs (DAGs), whereas a single chain can collapse dependencies and obscure compositional structure.

 This paper asks whether LLM internal representations reflect this graph view.
-Rather than probing for isolated variables, we probe for the geometry of a reasoning DAG.
-Building on the structural probe methodology of \citet{hewitt-manning-2019-structural}, we train low-capacity probes on frozen hidden states to recover two graph-theoretic properties that summarize DAG structure: (i) node depth, defined as the length of the longest directed path to the sink and reversed so that premise nodes are shallower than the final conclusion, and (ii) pairwise node distance, which captures how far two intermediate states lie from each other in the dependency structure.
-If these properties can be accurately recovered by a simple probe at a given layer, then the corresponding layer contains a linearly accessible encoding of DAG geometry.
+Rather than probing for isolated variables, we probe for the geometry and dependency structure of a reasoning DAG.
+Building on the structural probe methodology of \citet{hewitt-manning-2019-structural}, we train low-capacity probes on frozen hidden states to recover three graph-theoretic properties that summarize DAG structure: (i) node depth, which captures each reasoning state's relative position in the reasoning hierarchy, (ii) pairwise node distance, which measures how far two states lie from each other in the dependency structure, and (iii) pairwise node adjacency, which indicates whether two states are directly connected by an edge in the reasoning graph.
+If these properties can be accurately recovered by a simple probe at a given layer, then the corresponding layer contains a linearly accessible encoding of reasoning DAG structure.